lava/dockermail/README.md

 A mail server in a box.

-A secure, minimal-configuration mail server in a docker container.
+A secure, minimal-configuration mail server in a docker container, including an automaticlly configured webmail frontend.

 This container uses postfix as MTA and dovecot as IMAP server.
 Only TLS/SSL-encrypted connections are accepted.
 In theory it works with all mail clients, but